cs3216/cs3216.github.io/coursework/product-design/index.md

 A good example is Instagram, which if you follow their [product timeline](https://en.wikipedia.org/wiki/Timeline_of_Instagram), they hit 100k users in a week without things like hashtags and explore.

-<div class="box">Note: Remember, less is more.
+<div class="box"><strong>Note:</strong> Remember, less is more.
 If you come up with fifteen features, you are doing it wrong!
 There should definitely be less than ten features that meet your three primary user goals.</div>

 At the same time, you should not miss out on the essentials such as authentication and settings, or the lack thereof.
 A large part of WhatsApp's popularity was due to simply having the phone number as the user account and their focus on the core essentials of messaging!